• Home

 The premier was at ISCAS2018 in Florence, Italy, on May 28,

-followed by a second p
+followed by a second performance, a week later

 at the Hilton Head Workshop on Sensors, Actuators, and Microsystems